pac4j/play-pac4j/README.md

 - `logoutUrlPattern` (optional): the logout url pattern that the logout url must match (it's a security check, only relative urls are allowed by default).

 ## Migration guide

+### 2.0.1 -> 2.1.0
+The separate Scala and Java projects have been merged.
+You need to change the dependency `play-pac4j-java` or `play-pac4j-scala` to simply `play-pac4j`.

 ### 2.0.0 -> 2.0.1